News & Events

 • The contact for any follow-up questions is our Meeting Clerk, Theresa Cox, at BFM.Clerk@gmail.com

-• The Outreach and Nurture Committee will sponsor an intergenerational movie night on Friday, May 16, at 6:30 pm in the Meetinghouse.
-The movie will be “Born in East L.A.,” a 1987 film directed by Cheech Marin about a man who is accidentally caught in an immigration raid without documents, money, or a way to contact his relatives.
-This very funny movie about a very serious subject will be presented by Sharon Shen and followed by a discussion and a simple dinner.
+• The Outreach and Nurture Committee will sponsor an intergenerational movie night on Friday, May 16, at 6:30 pm in the meeting house.
+The movie will be “Born in East L.A.,” a 1987 film directed by Cheech Marin about a man who is accidentally caught in an immigration raid.
+This very funny 85-minute film about a very serious and timely subject will be presented by Sharon Shen, and will be followed by a discussion and a simple dinner.

 • This year’s Berkeley CROP Hunger Walk will be held on Sunday, May 18.
 Funds raised will benefit the international relief programs of Friends Church World Service and the local programs at Berkeley Food Pantry and Dorothy Day House.
 For more information on how to join the team and make a donation, contact Tom Yamaguchi of the Berkeley Quakers Team.